oxlade39/sbt-github-plugin/README.markdown

 ### Configuration
 *git-hub-upload* assumes some default behaviour which is standard GitHub practice.
 It uses [JGit](http://www.jgit.org/) to work out your GitHub remote repository, username and GitHub token.
 All required to upload to GitHub.

 The default assumptions are:

 * Your project is set up already tracking your remote GitHub repository
-* You have a set up git with your GitHub token as described [here](http://help.github.com/git-email-settings/)
+* You have set up git with your GitHub token as described [here](http://help.github.com/git-email-settings/)
-* Your GitHub repository is being tracked at *origin*
+* Your GitHub repository is being tracked as *origin*

 All of these assumptions are configurable
+---